 Co-President of Nordstrom, Inc. since May 2015.
-Mr. Nordstrom served as Executive Vice President and President - Nordstrom.com from May 2014 to May 2015.
-From February 2006 to May 2014, Mr. Nordstrom was Executive Vice President and President - Stores of Nordstrom, Inc. From August 2000 to February 2006, Mr. Nordstrom served as Executive Vice President - Full-Line Stores.
-Mr. Nordstrom previously served as Executive Vice President and Northwest General Manager from February 2000 to August 2000, and as Co-President of the Company from 1995 to February 2000.
+Mr. Nordstrom served as Executive Vice President and President, Nordstrom.com from May 2014 to May 2015.
+From February 2006 to May 2014, Mr. Nordstrom was Executive Vice President and President, Stores for the Company.
+From August 2000 to February 2006, he served as Executive Vice President, Full-Line Stores.
+Mr. Nordstrom previously served as Executive Vice President and Northwest General Manager from February 2000 to August 2000, and as Co- President of the Company from 1995 to February 2000.
 He has held various other management and sales positions of increasing responsibility since joining the Company in 1979.